 We use reasonable measures to protect your information (including your Account information) to ensure that it is kept private; however, we can’t guarantee the security of any information.
 Unauthorized entry or use, hardware or software failure, and other factors, may compromise the security of user information at any time.

 “You can see your account information in your Settings page.”

 If you are a registered user, you can access and delete most information associated with your Account by logging into the Services and deleting projects or content.
 Registered and unregistered users can access and delete cookies through their web browser settings.

 Your California Privacy Rights: Under California Civil Code sections 1798.83-1798.84, California residents are entitled to ask us for a notice identifying the categories of personal customer information that we share with our affiliates and/or third parties for marketing purposes, and providing contact information for such affiliates and/or third parties.
-If you are a California resident and would like a copy of this notice, please submit a written request to the following address: 55 Broadway, 25th Floor, New York, NY 10006.
+If you are a California resident and would like a copy of this notice, please submit a written request to the following address: 75 Broad Street Suite 1904 New York City, NY 10004.

 8. How to Delete Your Account and What Happens When You Delete Your Account

 “You can email us to close your account, and we’ll delete your account.
 Some information may persist for a while after your account is deleted.”